 1. Surgery

-If the tumor is of a significant size, surgery might be advised for its removal.
+If the tumor is of significant size, surgery might be advised for its removal.
 The specific surgical approach will be determined by the cancer's location.
 Various surgical approaches include:

 • Laser surgery: Early-stage tumors may be treated with laser surgery, a minimally invasive procedure that uses a laser beam to remove or vaporize cancerous tissue.